Rymedy/eyesafe/README.md

 # EyeSafe

-EyeSafe is an application designed to reduce eye strain and simply notify the user to take rests at time intervals.
+EyeSafe is an application designed to reduce eye strain and simply notifies the user to take short breaks at time intervals.

 ## Installation